 Look for the right type of attorney

 Not all attorneys handle injury cases.
 There are criminal defense attorneys, wills and trust attorneys, divorce attorneys, business attorneys (if you can think of it, there’s probably an attorney who handles it).
-If you’ve been injured, look for a personal injury or injury attorney.
+If you’ve been injured, look for a personal injury attorney.

 Just like you wouldn’t go to a foot doctor for heart surgery, you don’t want just any attorney to handle your injury case.
 Ask if the attorney handles personal injury lawsuits and how much of their practice is personal injury cases.
 Depending on the type of injury you have, you may want an attorney who has handled cases with that type of injury.
 This is especially true in brain injury cases, as those can be very complex.
-Look for an attorney who has done trials involving brain injuries.
+Look for a brain injury attorney who has done trials involving brain injuries.

 Verdicts and settlements

 Look at the attorney’s website to see if they have verdicts and settlements listed.
 Or ask if they have a list of their verdicts and settlements.
 If you have what you believe are significant injuries, look if the attorney has verdicts or settlements that might show they can handle large cases.
 Contrary to what you might see on TV, it’s pretty hard to get settlements or verdicts over $1 million, so see if the attorney has a history of verdicts or settlement larger than that.

 Ask when was the last time the attorney went to trial